nicolearugay/end_to_end_batch_process_user_activity/README.md

     d.
 Install AWS CLI and configure an AWS profile.

 2. Data Generation
     a.
 Write a Python script that simulates user behavior on an e-commerce site.
-See python script ‘data_generator.py’.
+See python script ‘data_generator.ipynb’.
     b.
 Upload the generated JSON file into the S3 bucket.

 ## Phase 2: Batch Processing with Spark and Databricks